ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 2. Solder the **Green wire to the relay coil negative terminal** (typically marked with - or COM symbol)
 3. **CRITICAL SAFETY STEP**: Add a 1N4007 diode across the relay coil terminals with the **cathode (marked band) on the positive side**.
 This diode protects the EV3 from dangerous voltage spikes when the relay de-energizes
 4. Verify all solder joints are clean and shiny (indicates good electrical contact)
-5. Wrap all solder joints and diode leads with electrical tape to prevent accidental short circuits
+5. Wrap all solder joints and diode leads with electrical tape to prevent accidental short circuits.

-**Step 3: Connect LED Power Circuit**
+**Step 3: Connect the LED Power Circuit**
 1. Identify the relay's normally-open (NO) contact and common (C) contact terminals
-2. Solder the relay's **NO contact to the LED positive (RED) wire** from your LED array or indicator
+2. Solder the relay's **NO contact to the LED positive (RED) wire** from your LED array or indicator.
-3. Solder the relay's **C contact to the LED common/ground (BLACK) wire**
+3. Solder the relay's **C contact to the LED common/ground (BLACK) wire**.
 4. **Verification**: At this point, the LED circuit should be completely isolated from the EV3 Brick - current cannot flow until the relay energizes
 5. Connect the LED power source (battery pack) directly: Battery+ to LED+, Battery- to LED-